CaptainCrowbar/unicorn-lib/unicorn/file.md

 * `void` **`make_directory`**`(const NativeString& dir, uint32_t flags = 0)`

 Create a directory (with default permissions).
 It will do nothing if the directory already exists.
-If the `fs_recurse` flag is set, this will recursively create any missing parent directories (similar to `mkdir -p`).
-If the `fs_overwrite` flag is set, and a file of the same name exists but is not a directory, the existing file will be replaced.
+If the `File::recurse` flag is set, this will recursively create any missing parent directories (similar to `mkdir -p`).
+If the `File::overwrite` flag is set, and a file of the same name exists but is not a directory, the existing file will be replaced.

-This will throw `std::system_error` if the named file already exists but is not a directory, and either the `fs_overwrite` flag is not used or an attempt to delete the existing file fails, if the directory path is not a legal filename, if the parent directory does not exist and the `recurse` flag was not set, or if the caller does not have permission to create the directory.
+This will throw `std::system_error` if the named file already exists but is not a directory, and either the `File::overwrite` flag is not used or an attempt to delete the existing file fails, if the directory path is not a legal filename, if the parent directory does not exist and the `File::recurse` flag was not set, or if the caller does not have permission to create the directory.

 * `void` **`make_symlink`**`(const U8string& file, const U8string& link, uint32_t flags = 0)`
 * `void` **`make_symlink`**`(const NativeString& file, const NativeString& link, uint32_t flags = 0)`

 Creates a symlink named `link` pointing to `file`.
 This will do nothing if the symlink already exists.
-If the `fs_overwrite` flag is set, this will delete any existing file with the same name as the new link; if the existing file is a non-empty directory, it will only be replaced if the `fs_recurse` flag is also set.
+If the `File::overwrite` flag is set, this will delete any existing file with the same name as the new link; if the existing file is a non-empty directory, it will only be replaced if the `File::recurse` flag is also set.
 This will throw `std::system_error` if the symlink cannot be created, or if a file or directory of the same name as `link` already exists but the necessary flags were not supplied.